-Halifax Halifax Municipal Planning Strategy - Section II: City Wide Objectives and Policies Policy # Policy Statement Staff Comments 2.1 Residential development to accommodate future growth in the City should occur both on the Peninsula and on the Mainland, and should be related to the adequacy of existing or presently budgeted services.
+Policy Staff Comments Policy 2.1 Residential development to accommodate future growth in the City should occur both on the Peninsula and on the Mainland, and should be related to the adequacy of existing or presently budgeted services.
 The subject site is located in Halifax Mainland and in a neighbourhood already developed and fully serviced.
-The adequacy requirement is met.
-2.2 The integrity of existing residential neighbourhoods shall be maintained by requiring that any new development which would differ in use or intensity of use from the present neighbourhood development pattern be related to the needs or characteristics of the neighbourhood and this shall be accomplished by Implementation Policies 3.1 and 3.2 as appropriate.
+Policy 2.2 The integrity of existing residential neighbourhoods shall be maintained by requiring that any new development which would differ in use or intensity of use from the present neighbourhood development pattern be related to the needs or characteristics of the neighbourhood and this shall be accomplished by Implementation Policies 3.1 and 3.2 as appropriate.
 The proposed use will decrease residential intensity and increase commercial intensity.
 Day care facilities are a special type of land use, part commercial (fee for service), part residential (children eat, sleep, and play as if in a domestic setting), and part educational (there is a curriculum for care and learning under the Provincial Department of Education license).
 The current day care facility has been in operation since 2005.
 The applicants demonstrate community need through an admission wait list.
 The neighbourhood possesses housing and schools ideal for families with dependant children.
 The current local schools are over-subscribed indicating high demand.
 Child care is regulated Provincially as part of the education system.
 Implementation Policy 3.1 was repealed 1990; Implementation Policy 3.2 does not apply.
-2.4.2 In residential neighbourhoods alternative specialized housing such as special care homes; commercial uses such as daycare centres and home occupations; municipal recreation facilities such as parks; and community facilities such as churches shall be permitted.
-Regulations may be established in the land use by-law to control the intensity of such uses to ensure Day care facilities are commercial per this clause of the MPS (see policy 2.2 above).
+Policy 2.4.2 In residential neighbourhoods alternative specialized housing such as special care homes; commercial uses such as daycare centres and home occupations; municipal recreation facilities such as parks; and community facilities such as churches shall be permitted.
+Regulations may be established in the land use by-law to control the intensity of such uses to ensure compatibility to surrounding residential neighbourhoods.
+Day care facilities are commercial per this clause of the MPS (see policy 2.2 above).
+Policy 2.5.1 The City views the neighbourhood as the foundation for detailed area planning.
+In the process of detailed area planning, residents shall be encouraged to determine what they consider to be their neighbourhoods, and to work with City Council and staff in arriving at an acceptable definition of their neighbourhood and a neighbourhood plan.
+Community engagement was by way of webpage, postcard mailout, and a Public Information Meeting, held November 1, 2018 in conjunction with case 21795.
+Policy 2.10 For low and medium density residential uses, controls for landscaping, parking and driveways shall ensure that the front yard is primarily See Implementation Policy 3.20, below.